Return to The Definitive RCT Reference Guide homepage

 Keep the distance between attractions short, so that no guest has the opportunity to become bored or overly tired while walking from one to another {m}.
 Guests who must walk too far before encountering an entrance will complain.
 When a long walk is inevitable, provide benches along the way, especially at the tops of hills {m}.
 If possible, build tunnels through the grade to reduce path length.
 Avoid putting a single attraction at the end of a long branching path.
 Even if they choose the attraction, its a long walk back to the main path, and what if your guest didn't use the attraction?
 Its best to make branching paths short, and curve back to the main path like chain links.
 To prevent crowding, provide alternate routes through the busiest areas {m}.

-Paths are a tool to steer guests in directions you desire.
+Paths are a tool to steer guests in directions you desire, and once on a path a guest will never turn around until they reach a decision point intersection (so you may visually twist the path as much as you want).
 For example, if a guest wants to Exit the park, they will always choose at a decision point (Path intersection, Shop/Stall/Ride entrance or exit, and to a minor degree Benches) a path pointed in the direction of the Park Exit, even if the path ultimately will never lead there!
-If then the only way to the Park Exit is to choose at a decision point a path that appears to be leading away from the Exit (even though it will actually ultimately reach the Exit), the Guest with NEVER choose the correct path.
-Cul-de-sacs then should only branch in a direction that leads away from the Park Exit.
+If then the only way to the Park Exit is to choose at a decision point a path that appears to be leading away from the Exit (even though it will actually ultimately reach the Exit), the Guest with never choose the correct path.
+Dead end cul-de-sacs more than four squares long therefore should only branch in a direction that leads away from the Park Exit (and to a secondary degree any attraction you intend to Advertise at some point).
+So too double-wide paths should always be avoided, as they are notorious for causing guests to circle round and round (tricks can easily be employed that will make a path visually appear to you the gamer to be wide, without the path actually being wide).
+Most importantly, there must always be a way for guests to Exit the park by walking!
+Never block access to the Park Exit with a "do not enter" sign, and never isolate any footpaths from being able to reach the Park Exit just by walking (a guest heading for the Park Exit will never take a transport ride that connects the isolated path segments, even if it is free).

 Guests are only aware of a small area around themselves, and as such, will not think to patronize a ride they don't know exists {m}.
 Use the paths to intentionally guide guests within visual (awareness) distance of rides {m}.
 Arrange the paths so Guests can see the most exciting portions of your most intense rides (such as through the loop of a Roller Coaster or in the "splash zone" of a Water Ride), so that the Guests' excitement will build for that ride, and the ride's Excitement Rating will increase overall {s}.

 Add plenty of the path specific scenery items of benches, lamps, litter bins, and jumping fountains, to assist your guests and increase your park ratings.
-Bare paths bore Guests, so it is suggested that you place benches every six to eight tiles (or more frequently if you path runs close to an exciting ride), so guests have a place to sit if they get tired (tired guest don't spend money or ride rides) {s}.
+Bare traveling paths bore Guests, so it is suggested that you place benches every six to eight tiles so guests have a place to sit if they get tired (tired guest don't spend money or ride rides) {s}.
+Avoid spacing benches too closely on traveling paths though, because the frequent offerings may entice a Guest to prioritize resting over choosing to continue traveling to relieve a bodily function (food/thirst/toilet).
 Place a lamp near each bench {s}, and place a trashcan aproximately every eight tiles {s}.
+Of course it is sensible to bunch benches and trashcans near high nausea ride exits and food stalls (but do so sparingly as the game prefers it when interactive objects, especially food stalls, are spread out).

 A tree-lined footpath provides shade for your guests, and prevents them from getting too Tired or too Sick {s}.
 Flowers add to your guests' Happiness, and increases your Park's overall Rating {s}.
 The "Jumping Fountains" add to your guests Happiness, while also cooling off hot visitors during the Summer months {s}.